 While there are certainly financial advisors who work exclusively with high-net-worth clients, many financial planners, like us, believe that developing a comprehensive wealth management plan with a trusted financial advisor is a critical step that should be available to everyone.

 It is important to remember that proper financial planning can save you thousands in the long run, and while it may cost you a bit of money up front, investing in yourself now is investing in your future.
 As the old saying goes, “If you think good advice is expensive, wait until you see the cost of bad advice.”

 We Can Help

-Whether your retirement is just around the corner and you need to make some minor tweaks to your wealth management plan, or you are just beginning your retirement planning journey and need a trusted financial planner to help you create a new plan, Pathway Financial Planning exists to help you meet your financial goals.
+Whether your retirement is just around the corner and you need to make some minor tweaks to your wealth management plan, or you are just beginning your retirement planning journey and need a trusted financial planner to help you create a new plan, Pathway Financial Planning exists to help you pursue your financial goals.
 We strive to prioritize our clients’ financial needs so that our clients can prioritize what they love most.
 Please call or email us at 765-698-5121 or firstname.lastname@example.org to set up a meeting.

 Ben Harvey is president and senior financial planner at Pathway Financial Planning, Inc., an independent, comprehensive financial planning firm that prioritizes the client, each and every time.
 He is recognized as a Retirement Income Certified Professional (RICP®) by The American College of Financial Services.